 The Bank is subject to the capital adequacy guidelines stipulated by RBI, which are based on the framework of the Basel Committee on Banking Supervision.
-As per Basel III guidelines, the Bank is required to maintain a minimum Capital to Risk Weighted Assets Ratio (CRAR) of 9% {11.5% including Capital Conservation Buffer (CCB)}, with minimum Common Equity Tier I (CET1) of 5.5% (8% including CCB) as on 31st March 2020.
+As per Basel III guidelines, the Bank is required to maintain a minimum Capital to Risk Weighted Assets Ratio (CRAR) of 9% {11.5% including Capital Conservation Buffer (CCB)}, with minimum Common Equity Tier I (CET1) of 5.5% (8% including CCB) as on 30th September 2020.
 These guidelines on Basel III have been implemented on 1st April 2013 in a phased manner.
-The minimum capital required to be maintained by the Bank for the year ended 30th June 2019 is 10.875% with minimum Common Equity Tier 1 (CET1) of 7.375% (including CCB of 1.875%)
+The minimum capital required to be maintained by the Bank for the quarter ended 30th June 2020 is 10.875% with minimum Common Equity Tier 1 (CET1) of 7.375% (including CCB of 1.875%)

 An assessment of the capital requirement of the Bank is carried out through a comprehensive projection of future businesses that takes cognizance of the strategic intent of the Bank, profitability of particular businesses and opportunities for growth.
 The proper mapping of credit, operational and market risks to this projected business growth enables assignment of capital that not only adequately covers the minimum regulatory capital requirement but also provides headroom for growth.
 The calibration of risk to business is enabled by a strong risk culture in the Bank aided by appropriate, technology-based risk management systems.
 As part of the Internal Capital Adequacy Assessment Process (ICAAP), the Bank also assesses the adequacy of capital under stress.
-A summary of the Bank's capital requirement for credit, market and operational risk and the capital adequacy ratio as on 30th June 2019 is presented below:
+A summary of the Bank's capital requirement for credit, market and operational risk and the capital adequacy ratio as on 30th June 2020 is presented below:

+(₹ in millions)

 Capital Requirements for various Risks Amount

 CREDIT RISK

 Capital requirements for Credit Risk

-- Portfolios subject to standardized approach 445,819
+- Portfolios subject to standardized approach 476,093

 - Securitisation exposures -

 MARKET RISK

 Capital requirements for Market Risk

-- Standardised duration approach 33,725
+- Standardised duration approach 29,445

-- Interest rate risk 25,487
+- Interest rate risk 16,390

-- Foreign exchange risk (including gold) 1,163
+- Foreign exchange risk (including gold) 1,182

-- Equity risk 7,075
+- Equity risk 11,873

 OPERATIONAL RISK

 Capital requirements for Operational risk

-- Basic indicator approach 52,775
+- Basic indicator approach 58,845

+late: Capital requirement has been computed at 9% of PW/A